Estimated reading time: 6 minutes

 - We will obtain the caller’s permission before placing the call on hold by asking and waiting for a response before initiating the hold function.

-- We will end the conversation in a courteous and professional way by thanking the caller.
-We will wait for the caller to hang up first.
+- We will end the conversation courteously and professionally by thanking the caller.
+We will wait for the caller to hang up before we do so.

 Voice Mail

-- We will respond to voice mails within 24 hours during normal business hours.
+- We will respond to voice mails within 24 hours during regular business hours.

-- We will update our voice mail greeting, advising callers when we will be out of the office for an extended period of time (1/2 day or longer), informing callers of when we will return and who they may contact with questions (if applicable).
+- We will update our voicemail greeting, advise callers when we will be out of the office for an extended period of time (half a day or longer), and inform callers when we will return and who they may contact with questions (if applicable).

-- We will respond to emails within 24 hours during normal business hours.
+- We will respond to emails within 24 hours during regular business hours.

 General

-- We will make it our goal to exceed the expectations of all of our customer groups (guests, members, volunteers and employees).
+- We will strive to exceed the expectations of all of our customer groups (guests, members, volunteers, and employees).

 - We will work to anticipate the needs of those we serve by proactively working to meet their needs.